petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

    ![The created application entry is displayed in the Distributor Application menu.](./deploying-the-application/images/04.png)

-Now that you've created an entry for the Distributor Applications object, you can check how the review process works.
+After creating an entry for the Distributor Applications object, you can check how the review process works.

 1. Go to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Application Evaluations_.